apollo-lang/apollo/doc/tutorial.md

 *Note that the above assumed that the `apollo` executable is in the user’s `$PATH` environment variable*

-This will begin the Apollo interpreter, thereby converting Apollo source code into Haskell code.
-If the program is free of runtime errors and terminates in a finite amount of time, target Haskell code will output a valid MIDI file.
+This will begin the Apollo interpreter, thereby converting Apollo source code into MIDI.
+If the program is free of runtime errors, terminates in a finite amount of time, and assigns `Music` to the variable `main` then a MIDI will be created.
 By default, this file will be named main.mid.
 The output file can then be played through any MIDI player.

 To input source code into the Apollo compiler via stdin, use `-` as the only argument: